asjadnaqvi/stata-tidytuesday/README.md

 tidytuesday, year(2024)
 ```

-The meta list also provides a `[Load]` link next to each date for fetching the data.
-Additional links are also provided to take users directly to the repository or other data sources.
+The meta list provides a data `[Load]` link next to each week's date.
+Additional links are also provided to take users directly to the TidyTuesday repository and other data sources.

-Otherwise a specific week can be downloaded directly as follows:
+Data for a specific week can be downloaded as follows:

 ```stata
 tidytuesday get, year(2023) week(48)
 ```

 Note that each weekly challenge can contain multiple files.
-All of these files will be downloaded separately.
-Please set the path before downloading the files.
+All of these files will be downloaded and saved separately.
 For example, the code above is a dataset of [Dr. Who](https://github.com/rfordatascience/tidytuesday/tree/main/data/2023/2023-11-28) episodes and contains three files.
-It is advisable to read the challenge descriptions to get more information on how the files are linked.
+These are downloaded and cleaned in the backend including variable name etc. It is advisable to read the challenge descriptions to get more information on how the files are linked.
+Please note that data for some files might need further cleaning, e.g. converting string to numeric variables or formatting date.

+Please also remember to set a directory path before downloading the files.

-**NOTE**: Data for some weeks might fail to load due to data structure or formatting issues.
-In this case, please visit the repository directly and deal with the files directly.
+**NOTE**: Data for some weeks might fail to load due to incompatible data structure or other data formatting issues.
+In this case, please visit the repository and deal with the files directly.